stacks-network/stacks/FAQs.md

 ### What is a Blockstack ID?

-This is a the name & identity registered in the .id namespace on Blockstack.
+This is your name & identity that is registered in the .id namespace on Blockstack.
 Your personal data and storage are built around this ID.
-Apps that want to access your data will be built around this as well.
+Apps that want to access your data use your permission and identity to find it.

 ### What is a decentralized internet?

 A decentralized internet is one where users don't need to trust any intermediaries or remote services.
-We envision a world where users control their own data, and the power goes back to the users.
+We envision a world where users control their own data, and power flows back to the users.
 Reducing the friction to deploying new Blockstack nodes is an important step towards that mission.

 ### What problems does Blockstack solve?